 Marketing Monkey 3 - Cool Blue (aka Speak no evil)

-These are the thinkers, the planners, the analysts, the people who like getting into the nitty gritty of marketing.
-Frequently ending up in Market Research type roles or if at agencies as strategist and planners.
+These are the thinkers, the planners, the analysts, the people who like to deliver into detail and data.

 The challenge with cool blue marketing monkeys

-This marketing personality type is generally terrible at recognising when a great piece of thinking is actually great.
+This marketing personality type struggles to recognise when a great piece of thinking is actually great.

 They do not do spontaneity well.

 What they also love to do is procrastinate and pick away at the articulation of the idea to make it cleverer than it needs to be.

 They love to create long-winded and over-elaborate conceptual frameworks and constructs that appeal only to other blue types and are like marketing ‘death’ for everyone else.
 And who by they time they are finally, finally happy with an idea, the competitor has already done it and you are back where you started.

 Throw Cool Blues into the mix with talkative sunshine yellows and fiery reds, and these types will generally be the quiet ones in the corner.
 They’ll send you a great email three days after the decision you needed to make was actually due.

 Brilliant but hugely frustrating to work with for others.